 Our largest enterprise is the development of about 100 acres of communal land in northern Uganda.
 The land is naturally a combination of jungle and heavy brush and hand-clearing is quite the laborious task.
 It is being hand-cleared and planted with crops of corn, beans, ground-nuts (peanuts), and pine trees to name a few.
-Started in 2010, this project provides labor and food for the surrounding villagers and became self-sustaining in 2015.
-94 women are currently involved in this project and yet only 1/4 of the land has been cleared.
+Started in 2010, this project provides labor and food for the surrounding villagers and the first farm became self-sustaining in 2015.
+About 120 women are currently involved in this project and yet only 1/4 of the land has been cleared.
 Your donation will help with the further clearing and preparation of the land for more women and widows to not only provide sustaining crops but crops for market.

 Please fill out the Contact Form on the Get Involved page to let us know if you are interested in joining a team.
 Doctors, Nurses, Pastors, Accountants, Students, and Homemakers - all are welcome!